Harkat-ul-Jihad al-Islami

-Harkat-ul-Jihad-al-Islami (حركة الجهاد الإسلامي, HuJI) is a Pakistani Islamic fundamentalist organization affiliated with Al-Qaeda and the Taliban.
+Harkat-ul-Jihad-al-Islami (حركة الجهاد الإسلامي, HuJI) is a Pakistani Islamic fundamentalist organisation affiliated with al-Qaeda and the Taliban.

-It has been the most active in the South Asian countries of Pakistan, Bangladesh and India since the early 1990s.
-The militant organisation has been designated as a terrorist group by India, Israel, New Zealand, United Kingdom, United States and Bangladesh when its Bangladesh branch was banned in 2005.
+It has been most active in the South Asian countries of Pakistan, Bangladesh and India since the early 1990s.
+The organisation has been designated as a terrorist group by India, Israel, New Zealand, United Kingdom, United States, and Bangladesh when its Bangladesh branch was banned in 2005.

-The operational commander of HuJI, Ilyas Kashmiri, was killed in a US drone strike in South Waziristan on 4 June 2011.
+The operational commander of HuJI, Ilyas Kashmiri, was killed in a U.S. drone strike in South Waziristan on 4 June 2011.
 He was linked to the 13 February 2010 bombing of a German bakery in Pune.
-A statement was released soon after the attack which claimed to be from Kashmiri; it threatened other cities and major sporting events in India.
-A local Taliban commander named Shah Sahib was named as Kashmiri's successor.
+A statement was released soon after the attack that claimed to be from Kashmiri; it threatened other cities and major sporting events in India.
+A local Taliban commander, Shah Sahib, was named as Kashmiri's successor.

 History

 HuJI or HJI was formed in 1984, during the Soviet–Afghan War, by Fazlur Rehman Khalil and Qari Saifullah Akhtar.
 Khalil later broke away to form his own group, Harkat-ul-Ansar (HuA), which became a highly feared militant organisation in Kashmir.
-This group would later re-form as Harkat-ul-Mujahideen (HuM), when HuA was blacklisted by the United States in 1997.
+This group re-formed as Harkat-ul-Mujahideen (HuM) when HuA was blacklisted by the United States in 1997.

 HuJI first mainly operated in Afghanistan to fight the Soviets, but after the Soviets retreated, the organisation also started operating in Jammu and Kashmir.
 HuJI's influence expanded into Bangladesh when the Bangladeshi branch of the organisation was established in 1992, with direct assistance from Osama bin Laden.

 Ideology

-The organisation along with other jihadist terrorist groups such as Harkat-ul-Mujahideen, Jaish-e-Mohammed, Al-Qaeda & Lashkar-e-Taiba had similar motivations and goals.
-Harkat-ul-Jihad al-Islami and Harkat-ul-Mujahideen were both strongly backed by the Taliban, Al-Qaeda & therefore the group professed Taliban-style fundamentalist Islamist ideology.
-The organisation aims to spread Radical Islamist ideology, to take over Kashmir, Afghanistan, Palestine & the rest of Muslim majority lands from what they claim to be "enemies of Islam" and enforce their extremist interpretations of Sharia in all of the mentioned regions.
+The organisation along with other jihadist terrorist groups such as Harkat-ul-Mujahideen, Jaish-e-Mohammed, Al-Qaeda & Lashkar-e-Taiba have similar motivations and goals.
+Harkat-ul-Jihad al-Islami and Harkat-ul-Mujahideen were both strongly backed by the Taliban and Al-Qaeda and the group professed Taliban-style fundamentalist Islamist ideology.
+The organisation aims to spread radical Islamist ideology, to take over Kashmir, Afghanistan, Palestine, and the rest of Muslim-majority lands from what it calls "enemies of Islam" and enforce its extremist interpretations of Sharia in all those regions.

 Activities in Bangladesh

 In the 1990s, HuJI gave recruitment training near the hilly areas of Chittagong and Cox's Bazar.
+In 1999, members of the organisation attacked Bangladeshi poet Shamsur Rahman.
+HuJI claimed responsibility for the 2001 Ramna Batamul bombings, where 10 people were killed.
+It was also the prime suspect in a plot to assassinate former Bangladeshi prime minister Sheikh Hasina in 2000.
+In 2005, it was officially banned by the government of Bangladesh.
+HuJI has been condemned by various Islamist groups such as the Hefazat-e-Islam Bangladesh.

-Later on, members of the organisation committed an attack on Shamsur Rahman, a Bangladeshi poet in January 1999.
-The organisation claimed responsibility for the 2001 Ramna Batamul bombings, where 10 people were killed.
-The organisation was also the prime suspect in a plot to assassinate the former Prime Minister of Bangladesh Sheikh Hasina in the year 2000.
-In October 2005, it was officially banned by the government of Bangladesh.
-The group has been condemned by various Islamist groups such as the Hefazat-e-Islam Bangladesh.
+In 2008, the founders formed Islamic Democratic Party (IDP) and Abdus Salam was chosen as the leader.